 What is ‘harassment’?

-The Equality Act definition is fairly wide.
-‘Harassment’ is where a person (A) engages in unwanted conduct related to a disability and the conduct has the purpose or effect of
+The definition in s.26 Equality Act is wide.
+“Harassment” is where a person (A) engages in unwanted conduct related to a disability and the conduct has the purpose or effect of

 (a) violating another person’s (B’s) dignity, or

 (b) creating an intimidating, hostile, degrading, humiliating or offensive environment for B.